kamelpaj/design-system/README.md

-# Turborepo Design System Starter
+# Design System

-This guide explains how to use a React design system starter powered by:
+The purpose of this repo is to explore the collaboration of developer <--> designer workflow.
+It contains a very crude design system and explores various ways of syncing design tokens to Figma.
+It's a little bit messy at this points since I'm, together with designer collegues, am exploring various ways of working with a single source of truth for design tokens.
+Some times the tokens are stores in here, some times in Figma and some times in a Google Sheet.
+Will update the documentation as we go.

+It is powered by:

 - 🏎 [Turborepo](https://turborepo.org) — High-performance build system for Monorepos
 - 🚀 [React](https://reactjs.org/) — JavaScript library for user interfaces